Jathusan19/Job-portal/README.md

 *A software group project done during 6 sprints

-*working as a team OF 3
+*Working as a team OF 3

 *ALMOST completed the core
 $ HAVE TO PUSH NOTIFICATIOS